citusdata/citus_docs/sharding/data_modeling.rst

 Events and Entities
 ~~~~~~~~~~~~~~~~~~~

 Behavioral analytics seeks to understand users, from the website/product features they use to how they progress through funnels, to the effectiveness of marketing campaigns.
-Doing analysis tends to involve "unknown unknowns" which are uncovered by iterative experiments.
+Doing analysis tends to involve unforseen factors which are uncovered by iterative experiments.
 It is hard to know initially what information about user activity will be relevant to future experiments, so analysts generally try to record everything they can.
 Using a distributed database like Citus allows them to query the accumulated data flexibly and quickly.

 Let's look at a simplified example.
 Whereas the previous examples dealt with a single events table (possibly augmented with precomputed rollups), this one uses two main tables: users and their events.
 In particular, Wikipedia editors and their changes: